-14.4.27 IPGateway
+14.4.26 IPGateway

 Specifies the IP address of the network gateway on the same subnet as the Ethernet interface.
 If the value of the Ethernet IP Address setting is set to "0.0.0.0" (the default), the data logger will configure the effective value of this setting using DHCP.
+This setting is the equivalent to the IPGateway status table variable.

-14.4.28 IPGatewayCSIO
+14.4.27 IPGatewayCSIO